actoron/jadex/docs/tutorials/bdiv3/04 Using Beliefs.md

 # Exercise C3 - Getter/Setter Belief

 In this and the following exercises in this chapter we will use a different example as it better fits to show further belief features.
-The example is a very simple clock which is able to print the current time to the standard out.Â
+The example is a very simple clock which is able to print the current time to the standard out.

 - Create a file called *ClockBDI* and add the ```@Agent``` annotation to the class.
 - Add two fields.
 One called *time* of type ```long``` and another called *formatter* of type ```SimpleDateFormat```.
 The formatter can be initialized with ```new SimpleDateFormat("dd.MM.yyyy HH:mm:ss")```.
 It will be used to print the current time and date: